-SPD settles Che Taylor wrongful-death lawsuit for $1.5 million; new evidence questioned officers’ claim he was armed
+SPD settles Che Taylor wrongful-death suit for $1.5 million; new evidence cast doubt on officers’ claim Taylor was armed

-The City of Seattle will pay the family of Che Taylor $1.5 million to settle a federal civil rights lawsuit stemming from Taylor’s fatal shooting by two police officers outside a Wedgewood neighborhood home in 2016.
+The city of Seattle will pay the family of Che Taylor $1.5 million to settle a federal civil rights lawsuit stemming from Taylor’s fatal shooting by two police officers outside a Wedgwood home in 2016.

 The settlement comes two months after a federal judge ordered the case to trial, saying it had developed into a case of “they said, he’s dead” after evidence raised questions about whether Taylor was actually armed when he was gunned down by two plainclothes officers who had been watching the home.